mixxxdj/mixxx/source/chapters/vinyl_control.rst

 +----------------------------------------+---------------------+

 At the present time, Serato records are recommended if you are looking to buy vinyl.
-If you want to use CDs, you can download a free copy from `Serato`_.
+If you want to use CDs, you can download a free copy for personal use from `Serato`_.

 .. _Serato: http://serato.com/downloads/scratchlive-controlcd/